 - File Size: File exceeds max size allowed.

 - Time (12 hour): Please enter time in 12-hour AM/PM format (eg 8:45 AM).

 - Time (24 hour): Please enter time in 24-hour format (eg 22:45).

 - Credit Card: Please enter a valid credit card number.

-Once you’ve made any changes, just be sure to click Save General Settings.
+Once you’ve made any changes, just be sure to click Save Settings.
 These validation messages will be used for any WPForms on your site.

 That’s it!
 You’ve now you can customize validation messages on your forms.

 Would you also like to customize the appearance of your validation messages, or to style other parts of your forms?
 To get started, check out our Beginner’s Guide to CSS.